THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 How long can I keep a carrot cake in the fridge?

 If you cover the cake tightly with foil or plastic wrap, then the carrot cake will stay fresh in the fridge for up to one week.
-If you choose to freeze the cake, then wrap it in 2 layers of plastic wrap and 2 layers foil.
-It will keep for 3 months in the freezer if stored in this manner.
+If you choose to freeze the cake, then wrap it in 2 layers of plastic wrap and two layers foil.
+It will keep for three months in the freezer if stored in this manner.

 Carrot Cake Recipe – Cook’s Note:

 - This cake will keep covered in the refrigerator for up to 4 days.

 - If you like carrot cake with nuts, 1 cup of chopped pecans can be added to the batter when you add the coconut.

 - 2 ½ cups all-purpose flour

 - 1 teaspoon baking soda